ivangfr/spring-cloud-stream-solace-pubsub/README.md

 - **Solace**

-  `Solace` can be accessed at http://localhost:8080 and enter `admin` to both _username_ and _password_.
+  `Solace` can be accessed at http://localhost:8080.
+Enter `admin` for both the username and password.

 ## Shutdown

 - To stop applications, go to the terminals where they are running and press `Ctrl+C`.
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside the `spring-cloud-stream-solace-pubsub` root folder, run the following command:
+- To stop and remove docker compose containers, network and volumes, go to a terminal and, inside the `spring-cloud-stream-solace-pubsub` root folder, run the following command:
   ```
   docker compose down -v
   ```

-## Running Test Cases
+## Running Tests

 In a terminal, make sure you are inside the `spring-cloud-stream-solace-pubsub` root folder: